 Bine comes from a large family.
 ‘I have learned to listen attentively in order to achieve my goal.
 This means not just hearing what is being said, but also what is not being said.”
 This way, she can analyse problems and present solutions.

 Clasien van de Pas-Rutgers van der Loeff started her career as a lawyer in 1982.
-After 10 years of general practice, she specialised in the law of persons and family law, in which she primarily focused on divorces.
+After 10 years of general practice, she specialized in private law and family law, in which she primarily focuses on divorces.
 She is also a mediator in addition to being a lawyer.

 For a while, she taught law at the former Rotterdam University for Applied Sciences in Economic Studies (Hogere Economische School in Rotterdam) and was a deputy judge in Amsterdam.
 She completed part of her secondary education at the United World College of the Atlantic in Wales (Great Britain) and is fluent in English, which is a precondition for international cases.